becdetat/turtle2openscad/readme.md

 	- `RT` / `RIGHT <deg>`
 	- `PU` / `PENUP`
 	- `PD` / `PENDOWN`
+	- `ARC <angle> <radius>` - draws an arc with turtle at center, starting at turtle's heading, extending clockwise through the angle.
+Turtle does not move.

 Invalid statements are reported and skipped; execution continues.